In my previous post, I shared how cottage cheese pie is one of my ultimate comfort foods, tied to childhood memories and family celebrations.

 - Preheat the oven to 190°C (375°F).

 - In a large mixing bowl, whisk the egg yolks, sugar, and a pinch of salt until the mixture is pale and creamy, ensuring the sugar dissolves.
-Stir in the cottage cheese and flour until well combined.
+Stir in the cottage cheese, melted butter and flour until well combined.

 - In a separate bowl, beat the egg whites until stiff peaks form.
 Gently fold the beaten egg whites into the cottage cheese mixture, being careful not to deflate the batter.